threeeeight/newproject-vl/README.md

 ### VL File Dependencies

 When working on a project, it might grow and get more complex, so it would make sense to split it into more file dependencies, that are picked up by the project.
 A file dependency in general is just a VL file containing definitions that can be used in the main project when setting a reference to the dependency.
-In our projects they are stored within the `vl` folder.

 It is generally good practice to only store definitions like classes, records and process nodes inside file dependencies and not in the main VL file.
 The main VL file on the other hand does only call these operations on the application side, but does not store any definitions itself.
 Like that, we ensure modularity and exchangeability, and also open up for other contributors to projects.